AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

     ![](../../../images/eurd-web-vertical-reports-add-static-content.png)

-## Set Up the Vertical Detail Band
+## Vertical Detail Band

+Add a table with a single column that is printed so many times as there are records in the report's data source.

 1. Drop the **Table** control onto the Vertical Detail band.
 Add cells corresponding to the extra cells you added in the Vertical Header band.